Puleesha/Rust-MCP-Server/README.md

 }
 ```

-5. Open Claude Desktop and view the connectors to see the new MCP servers.
+7. Open Claude Desktop and view the connectors to see the new MCP servers.

+8. Ensure that Grafana is conencted to a Prometheus data source via http://host.docker.internal:9090